 In the following example, a For ..
-Next loop is associated to the onTick event so that 10 numbered messages are displayed (onTick triggers every 30 seconds).
+Next loop is associated to the onTick event so that 10 numbered messages are displayed (onTick triggers every 30 seconds, unless modified in world's settings).
 This loop can be used to dynamically create a number of objects.

 '''

 EVENT onTick

 For i=1 To 10

-Display "Looping " + i
+Display "Looping" + i

 Next

 '''